How to Remove a Security Key from Your Microsoft Account

 Go to Your Microsoft Account Security Page

-Open your web browser and head to the Microsoft My Account page.
-You may need to sign in with your work or school account details if you’re not already logged in.
+Open a web browser and head to the Microsoft My Account page.
+Logging in with work or school credentials may be necessary if an active session is missing.

 Find Your Security Information

 The Microsoft account security settings page displays proof of identity methods.
-Users will find their phone number, authenticator app, and security keys listed on this page.
+Phone numbers, authenticator apps, and hardware tokens all appear here.

 Locate the Security Key to Remove